 The Vice President shall communicate the Board's conclusions to the complainant and the respondent.
 It is the sole responsibility of the Vice President to determine and take any disciplinary action based on the report provided by the Board.

-Complaints of sexual assault are not governed by these procedures and instances of sexual assault shall be promptly reported to the Sexual Assault Resource Coordinator, the Public Safety Office, local law enforcement and/or the Title IX Coordinator.
-Please see the Sexual Assault, Sexual Harassment and Sexual Misconduct Policy for detailed information on sexual assault.
+Complaints of sexual assault and other forms of sexual misconduct (e.g. dating violence, domestic violence and stalking) are not governed by these procedures and shall be promptly reported to the Title IX Coordinator, the Public Safety Office and/or the law enforcement department with jurisdiction.
+Please see the Sexual Assault, Sexual Harassment and Sexual Misconduct Policy for detailed information.

 Any employee or student who believes that he or she has been discriminated against on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity, age, veteran status (disabled or Vietnam era), disability or any other basis prohibited by law should bring the problem immediately to the attention of the University's Affirmative Action Officer, Ellen Krutz, Associate Vice President for Human Resources, St. Mary Hall, Suite 163, (610) 519-4237, email: firstname.lastname@example.org .
 Individuals should refer to the University's Non-Discrimination and Non-Harassment Policies for more information, including procedures to follow.

-If a case potentially raises issues of sexual harassment and (i) one or more other forms of discrimination or harassment or (ii) issues addressed in the Student Grade Appeals and Complaints About Faculty Policy, the University shall determine the appropriate procedure to follow.
+If a complaint potentially raises issues of (i) sexual harassment; (ii) other forms of sexual misconduct; (iii) other forms of discrimination or harassment; or (iv) issues addressed in the Student Grade Appeals and Complaints About Faculty Policy, the University shall determine the appropriate procedure to follow.

 Any questions regarding the Sexual Harassment Policy should be addressed to the Complaint Officer: